sangh/sangh.github.io/posts/2017-09-03-iOS-RSS-Readers.md

 Anyway, I'm writing this article to basically say *FINALLY*.
-I recently found out that [Fiery Feeds](http://cocoacake.net/apps/fiery/ "Fiery Feeds' home page.") does everything I want and does it loads better than I ever could have if I did ever manage scrape together my own shitty little app.
+I recently found out that [Fiery Feeds](http://cocoacake.net/apps/fiery/ "Fiery Feeds' home page.") does everything I want and does it loads better than I ever could have if I did ever manage to scrape together my own shitty little app.